senthuranravi-cse/JAVA-Programs/Git_commands/github.md

 ## Tags
 #### In GitHub, tags are used to mark specific points in a repository's history, usually to signify a particular release or version.
 Tags are often used to create stable reference points for the codebase, allowing you to easily refer back to specific versions of your project.

+## Fork
+#### In the context of version control systems like Git and platforms like GitHub, a "fork" refers to the act of creating a copy of a repository, typically someone else's repository, in order to make your own changes or contributions without affecting the original repository.